Colour outside the lines

 To change and grow

-To be open to improve your communication skills so that you may be understood
+To be open to improve your communication skills so

 To make friends and be comfortable around people